-We lease real property from Daniel Island Executive Center, LLC for use as our corporate headquarters in Charleston, South Carolina pursuant to two lease agreements.
-Each lease agreement has a term of 15 years, with an aggregate of \$46.4 million of lease payments due over the remainder of the terms as of December 31, 2013.
-We made payments related to these agreements in the amount of \$3.5 million for the year ended December 31, 2013, for leasing property from Daniel Island Executive Center, LLC.
+We lease real property from Daniel Island Executive Center, LLC for use as our corporate headquarters in Charleston, South Carolina under two lease agreements.
+Pursuant to an amendment to each lease executed on December 12, 2016, both lease agreements expire on December 31, 2031.
+The initial term of the leases will reset to be co-terminus with certain new leases the Company may enter into with Daniel Island Executive Center, LLC or DIEC II, LLC.
+Under the two leases, an aggregate of \$81.2 million of lease payments are due over the remainder of the terms as of December 31, 2016.
+We made payments related to these agreements in the amount of \$4.7 million for the year ended December 31, 2016.

-On December 13, 2013, we executed a lease agreement with DIEC II, LLC to extend our campus in Charleston, South Carolina with a Customer Success Center and, at our option and under new leases, have either a four-story office building and/or a two-story welcome center built.
-The target commencement date of the lease agreement for the Customer Success Center is January 1, 2015 and runs for 15 years, with an aggregate of \$81.5 million of lease payments due over the remainder of the term as of December 31, 2013.
-We incurred expenses related to this agreement in the amount of \$23,000 for the year ended December 31, 2013.
+Pursuant to a lease agreement with DIEC II, LLC and subsequent amendment executed on December 12, 2016, we have extended our campus in Charleston, South Carolina with a Customer Success Center and, at our option and under a new lease, can have a two-story welcome center built.
+The lease agreement for the Customer Success Center expires December 31, 2031.
+The initial term of the lease will reset to be co-terminus with certain new leases the Company may enter into with Daniel Island Executive Center, LLC or DIEC II, LLC.
+Under the lease, an aggregate of \$76.3 million of lease payments are due over the remainder of the term as of December 31, 2016.
+We made payments related to this agreement in the amount of \$4.5 million for the year ended December 31, 2016.